turkcellcloud/jupyter-openshift/README.md

 docker push <registry>/<user>/jupyternb:<tag>
 ```

 JupyterHub image is pretty straightforward, these is nothing fancy about it, it will install regular python modules related with JupyterHub.
-But notebook image is a little bit more customized and complicated, apart from python modules, Oracle client binaries, tensorflow and JupyterLab (with ``git`` extension) installations also take place.
+But notebook image is a little bit more customized and complicated.
+Apart from python modules; Oracle client binaries, tensorflow and JupyterLab (with ``git`` extension) are also installed.
 As a result of this, we have a pretty big image, so you are warned :)

 If you are unsure of how to build these images, feel free to use the ones that exist in the template.